Best LangChain Alternatives in 2026

 The Bottom Line

 If you're doing RAG, try LlamaIndex first.
 If you want to optimize prompts automatically, DSPy is worth the learning curve.
 If you need multi-agent workflows, CrewAI has the cleanest API.
 If you need production support, Haystack is the safest bet.
+For .NET or Java teams on Azure, Semantic Kernel is the natural fit.
 And if your use case is simple enough, skip the framework entirely.

 Related Resources